elisemercury/Duplicate-Image-Finder/README.md

 `"low"` = searches for similar images

-To customize the classification threshhold and define the MSE value manually, you can set `similarity` to any integer.
+To customize the classification threshold and define the MSE value manually, you can set `similarity` to any integer.

 ### px_size (int)